 At a European level, Jillian was elected and employed as Secretary General of the European Coordination Bureau (ECB-BEC) from 1993 to 1996 and was based in Brussels, Belgium.
 In this role she was one of the co-founders of the European Youth Forum.
 Jillian was appointed by Government to be a member of the European Economic and Social Committee (EESC) from 1998 to 2012.
 On each of the 4 occasions that she was appointed she was nominated by the Community and Voluntary Pillar on behalf of the NYCI and then the Children’s Rights Alliance.
 On this EU Advisory Body she was involved in Social Affairs, External Relations and Communications.
 She represented the EESC on the EU-China Round Table for over 6 years and on the Steering Group of the EU Forum on the Rights of the Child.
 From 2006 to 2008 she was elected to the position of Vice President of the EESC which was only the second time in the 50 year history of the organisation that an Irish person was part of the Presidency team.

 She was awarded the ‘Freedom of Killarney’ in County Kerry in September 2006 and in 2010 she was awarded Newstalk Women Mean Business Social Entrepreneur of the Year.

 Jillian is married to Michael van Turnhout, who is Dutch and who she thanks for giving her a very distinctive surname!
-In her spare time Jillian enjoys genealogy and is currently tracing my family tree.
+In her spare time Jillian enjoys genealogy and has been tracing her family tree for over a decade.
 Some of her genealogical discoveries can be seen in the Family History section of this site.